RiceBowlJr/blog/content/posts/schedule-your-deployments-in-production.md

       SourceArn: !GetAtt ScheduledRule.Arn
 ```

-So we are now good to go, with an automated deploiment on monday mornings!
+We are now good to go, with an automated deployment on monday mornings!